shaked-shai/shaked-shai.github.io/_posts/2025-06-20-pickle-rick-challenge.md

 And that's it we helped Rick make his potion and transform himself back into a human from a pickle.

-## Alternative way to solve the CTF
+## Alternative way to solve the challenge

 After getting into Rick Portal we can generate a [reverse shell] to make our life easer using our own shell: